brandendupont-mcw/second-cms/src/documentation-pages/staffing_caseload.md

 ---
 # Staffing and Caseloads

-This dashboard presents information about staff capacity, caseload distribution, and staff characteristics.
+This section presents information about staff capacity, caseload distribution, and staff characteristics.

 **Why is this important?**  Understanding how we staff our office helps to ensure that the office is spending its resources wisely, has enough people to be effective, and is supporting staff recruitment.